Reservation Hijack scams: The travel scam that looks like your real hotel booking

 Why are these scams increasing?

-Scams like the Reservation Hijack scam are becoming more common as attackers adopt more advanced, targeted tactics.
-Instead of relying on generic phishing scams, they are leveraging personal details, trusted platforms, and tailored messaging to blend their communications seamlessly into everyday experiences.
+Scams like this Reservation Hijack scheme are part of a trend where attackers adopt more advanced, targeted tactics.
+Instead of relying on generic phishing scams, they try to leverage personal details, trusted platforms, and tailored messaging to disguise their communications as routine notifications that are part of everyday life.

-At the same time, travel bookings have surged, creating more opportunities for scammers to exploit active reservations and reach travelers at the exact moment they’re expecting communication.
+At the same time, consistently high levels of travel bookings create more opportunities for scammers to exploit active reservations and reach travelers at the exact moment they’re expecting communication.

 The result is a new kind of scam that doesn’t look suspicious at all.